derbergfex/createED_hackathon_simon_game/README.md

 ## What I learned
 We learned quite a lot about circuits, electricity, the Adruino as a micro-controller and, most importantly, I think each of us will leave here today knowing how to work better in a team.

 ## What's next for Simon Game
 We're very happy with the functionality of our game.
 What's next for Simon Game lies in the aesthetics, namely in hiding the wires and making it look more user-friendly.

+## What's next for Simon Game
+We're very happy with the functionality of our game.
+What's next for Simon Game lies in the aesthetics, namely in hiding the wires and making it look more user-friendly.